 What about medication abortion?

-Medication abortion, the pills which must be given by a physician, is restricted under Texas’ new law since it applies to any abortion after six weeks, reproductive experts and a Planned Parenthood spokesperson said.
+Medication abortion, through pills that must be given by a physician, is restricted under Texas’ law since it applies to any abortion after six weeks, reproductive experts and a Planned Parenthood spokesperson said.
 Emergency contraceptives like Plan B are not affected by the law.

 Separate legislation in Texas focused solely on medication abortion has been sent to Republican Gov. Greg Abbott’s desk.
 The bill would limit patients’ ability to obtain abortion-inducing drugs and ban the pills from being mailed anywhere in the state.